sahar-saoudi/QIS-Articles/README.md

 # QIS-Articles
-In this document, I linked some articles I found at my university's database and that revolve around quantum information science, mainly Shor's algorithm.
+### In this document, I linked some interesting articles about quantum information scienc.

+💬 : I found these articles in my university's database and they revolve mainly around Shor's algorithm and different ways to use it.

+I used both Latex and Zotero ( for the references ) in this project.